List of Pixar films: In-development projects

-Additionally, Aphton Corbin, Domee Shi, and Rosana Sullivan have been working on their respective untitled feature films, all of which would be based upon original ideas.
-(Note: Attributed to multiple references.)

-In October 2024, Pixar was looking to cast Romani actors to voice two Romani characters for an unannounced film project.
+In November 2025, Madeline Sharafian revealed in an interview that she began developing a new feature film based on her own original idea.

+In March 2026, it was reported that Domee Shi was working on a new original film that is described as a "rebellion against the traditional Disney musical".

+A third film in the Monsters, Inc. franchise was also reported to be in development.

 Production cycle

 In July 2013, then–Pixar president Edwin Catmull said that the studio planned to release one original film each year, and a sequel every other year, as part of a strategy to release "one and a half movies a year".
-On July 3, 2016, Pixar's current president Jim Morris announced that the studio might move away from sequels after Toy Story 4 and Pixar was only developing original ideas with five films in development at the time of the announcement.
+On July 3, 2016, Pixar's current president Jim Morris announced that the studio might be moving away from sequels after Toy Story 4 and Pixar was only developing original ideas with five films in development at the time of the announcement.

+In February 2026, Pete Docter estimated that the studio had eight films in various stages of production.

 Cancelled projects

 Monkey

 Back when Pixar was still a part of Lucasfilm in 1985, it started pre-production on a film called Monkey.
-After Pixar spun off as a new company in 1986, however, it was still working on it.
-In the end, Pixar abandoned the project due to technical limitations.
+Pixar would later abandon the project due to technical limitations.